jaymahato10125/omnify_project/PROJECT_SUMMARY.md

 ## ✨ Conclusion

-The Omnify Blog Application has been successfully completed with all requirements fulfilled.
+The Blog App Application has been successfully completed with all requirements fulfilled.
 The application demonstrates:

 - **Modern Web Development**: Using current best practices and technologies
 - **Security**: Proper authentication and data protection